Music Director & Principal Conductor

 Favorite part of the job: Making a difference in the lives of our listeners each and every time we take the stage.

 Proud father of two wonderful sons.
-Currently enjoying life as a Newlywed.
 Loves NFL Football – especially the Miami Dolphins!
 Definitely a coffee-lover.
-Enjoys a quiet lunch or dinner at The Columbia with his new bride.
+Enjoys a quiet lunch or dinner at The Columbia with his wife Bethany.
 Favorite movies are fantasy-adventure movies such as Star Wars, Harry Potter and ET, as well as many of the recent superhero films.
 His car’s satellite radio is pre-set to ESPN and the Broadway channel.
 A “perfect day off” would be spent with his family at Disney World.

-Favorite Part of the Job: Concerts, of course!
+Favorite Part of the Job: Working with outstanding musicians.

 Former home of the Administrative Offices of the Brevard Symphony Orchestra.
 Located in the Eau Gallie Arts District of Melbourne.
 Nicknamed “The House.”
 Official name is the Winchester Symphony House.
 Has had extensive renovation over the years.
 Currently listed as a Historical Site for Brevard County and the State of Florida.
 Built in 1886…and still standing!
 Take that Saffir–Simpson!